Rednaxela5/nexatech-job-application-portal/README.md

 ```sh
 pip install -r requirements.txt
 ```
-In the event that pip doesn't work, also try the following commands:
+In the event that pip doesn't work, you can also try the following commands:

 `pip3 install -r requirements.txt`